 We then plot these values and find a value for S from the gradient of these graphs:

+Figure 3: graphs showing a Langley plot for the three wavelengths on one day

 Which give us S values of 0.039, -0.015 and -0.022 for the A, C and D wavelengths.
 As we can see, the fit of the lines is not perfect and many factors could confound our calculation, a few observations could be unreliable, our assumption of ozone staying constant through the day could be wrong, or increasing haze or thin cloud could affect the readings.
 Therefore, this process must be repeated for multiple days, so that an average value of S can be computed for the season.